elandorr/elandorr/README.md

-I'm sorry for not following up on every interaction here.
+We're sorry for not following up on every interaction here.
 Busy surviving.

 No 9000 emojis and self-adulation.

+This is a shared github account.
+You may speak to different people.
+It shouldn't matter who's on the other end.
+Internet-ego is for the deranged.
+Just see what kind of 'features' GH has now: lowest common denominator.

+Account-sharing helps defeat ego and improves privacy metrics.

 ---